128technology/docs/docs/concepts_metadata.md

 +-----+-----+----------+----------+---------+----------+
 ```

-The metadata (type 1) inside the SVR fragment will have its own extended ID assigned.
-This allows a different number of fragments to be between router A and B than the Client and Server have.
+The metadata (type 1) inside the SVR fragment has its own extended ID assigned.
+This allows a different number of fragments to be between router A and B than the Client and Server.
 It also allows independent fragmentation by the SSR should it be required.
-Router B will process the fragments from router A.  Router B will look at its egress MTU size, and the largest fragment seen recorded by Router A and transmitted in metadata to determine the proper size fragments to send, and the packet is fragmented and sent.
+When Router B receives the packets from router A, it begins processing the fragments.
+Router B takes its own egress MTU size and uses the metadata from Router A for the largest fragment seen and transmitted to determine the proper size fragments to send.
+The packet is fragmented accordingly and sent.

-No other metadata fields required.
+No other metadata fields are required.
 All information about the session state is conveyed within the initial 5-tuple peer pathway and establishment.

 If a packet traversing an SSR needs to be fragmented by the router for an SVR segment for any reason, including the insertion of metadata, the initiating router inserts metadata on the first packet and duplicates the L4 header (either TCP or UDP) on subsequent fragments and inserts metadata.
 In this case the largest fragment seen and original ID field in the metadata is left blank.